danny-elz/danny-elz/README.md

 # 💫 About Me:
-I am currently a second-year student at Sheridan College, pursuing a degree in the field of Computer Science with a focus on software development and network engineering.<br><br>🔭 I’m currently working on Java Enterprise Development and Python Machine Learning.<br>🌱 I’m currently learning MongoDB and Node.js<br>⚡ Fun fact: I am a blue-collar worker who switched to tech!
+I am currently a second-year student at Sheridan College, pursuing a degree in the field of Computer Science with a focus on software development and network engineering.<br><br>🔭 I’m currently working on Java Enterprise Development.<br>🌱 I’m currently learning MongoDB and Node.js<br>⚡ Fun fact: I am a blue-collar worker who switched to tech!

 ## 🌐 Socials: